 Visit Japan: A Practical Guide for First Time Visitors

 I have never before experienced a public transport system that runs so seamlessly.
-From the comfort, to the fact that every single train is precisely on time, was impressive.
-The navigation signage that’s up around the train stations, are surprisingly easy to read.
-Everything is in English as well as Japanese, so even if you don’t read or speak any Japanese, you’ll still be able to navigate your way around the country fairly easily.
+From the comfort, to the fact that every single train is precisely on time.
+Even the signage throughout each train station is surprisingly easy to read, with everything written in English as well as Japanese.
+This is great news for people who don’t read or speak Japanese very well (like us!) because you’ll still be able to navigate your way around the country fairly easily.

 We arrived in Japan on a freezing cold, 1 degree celsius morning.
 It was around 6am, and we were tired, jet-lagged and hungry.
 The first thing we had to do upon arriving in Japan, was find where we had to go to purchase a bus ticket.
 If it weren’t for the fact that we researched this before we arrived, we would have been totally confused!
 We were traveling from Haneda Airport to Yokohama, but since most people will more than likely be heading to Tokyo, here’s how to do it!

-Here are some quick facts about the Airport Limousine Bus:
+Quick facts about the Airport Limousine Bus:

-- An adult one-way fare costs 930 yen (less than $10).
-A child’s one-way fare costs 470 yen (less than $6).
+- An adult one-way fare costs 930 yen.
+A child’s one-way fare costs 470 yen.

 - The bus departs from Passenger Terminal 1 at Haneda Airport